 Keep Your Reserve Study Data Private

 These days it’s all about data.
-We have been approached by some reserve study software companies that wanted to “partner” with us for.
-They’d offer us “free” software and we offer them access to our customers data… What did they want to do with the data in a reserve study?
-Well, they wanted to sell it to Vendors who will pay a significant amount to know when, approximate costs and who to target with the marketing efforts when it comes to large projects.
+We have been approached by some reserve study software companies that wanted to “partner” with us.
+They’d offer us “free” software, and we offer them access to our customers data… What did they want to do with the data in a reserve study?
+Well, they wanted to sell it to Vendors who will pay a significant amount to know when and who to target with the marketing efforts when it comes to large projects.

 We also have seen a higher tick in partnerships between reserve study companies and Vendors.
 These partnerships have mostly been justified by stating that this helps the reserve study company get more accurate overall numbers in a reserve study, and to some degree I think this is true.
 However, all good, fabrications and bending of reality is based on some level of truth.

-For a variety of factors keeping your data private is in your best interest; independent advice and more competitive estimates and bids are two of the big ones (I’ll tackle this topic another time).
-How your data is being stored, who will have access to it, and is the company you are working with (reserve study, software or both) is an important part of the overall decisions of what reserve study company to use and what reserve study software to use.
+For a variety of factors keeping your data private is in your best interest; independent advice and more competitive estimates/bids are two of the big ones (I’ll tackle this topic another time).
+How your data is being stored, who will have access to it, and who is the company you are working with is an important part of the overall decisions of what reserve study company to use and what reserve study software to use.